privacybydesign/irma-documentation/yivi-docs/docs/openid4vp-disclosure.md

 Authorization requests that don't come with a valid certificate are denied by the Yivi app.
 Certificates can be revoked using a certificate refocation list, after which the Yivi app will refuse to share any data with the verifier.

-For the authorization request url we currently only support the `eudi-openid4vp://` scheme.
+For the authorization request url we currently support the `openid4vp://` and `eudi-openid4vp://` schemes.
 Any url using this scheme can open the Yivi app and is assumed to be an OpenID4VP session.
 We support both the response type `direct_post` as well as `direct_post.jwt` for an extra layer of encryption.